staedlern/highdim_stats/_exercises_and_solutions.md

     Use the function `coxph`.

-4. Build a predictive model using `glmnet` (data pre-processing: use the top 100 genes and scale the resulting predictor matrix).
+4. Build a predictive model using `glmnet` (data pre-processing: use the 100 genes with largest variance and standardize the resulting predictor matrix to have zero-mean and unit-variance).
 Which genes are selected?
 What is the C-index for the optimal tuning parameter?

 5. Use the predictive model and classify patients into “good” and “poor” prognostic groups by thresholding the linear predictor at